exakat/php-dictionary/dictionary.rst

 Thread
 ------

-A thread is a set of instructions, designed to be executed independantly from the parent process.
+A thread is a set of instructions, designed to be executed independently from the parent process.

 PHP supports threads with extensions, such as the pthread extension.
 It also supports a thread safe compilation version : it allows PHP to be used with threaded web servers.